 However, this doesn’t mean you should give up on your life goals and aspirations because of age!
-On the contrary, you can still get back into shape after 65; it just takes some time and dedication.
-In this article, we will outline how you can get back into shape during these later years of your life through a simple approach!
+On the contrary, you can still get back into shape after 65; it takes some time and dedication.
+This article will outline how you can get back into shape during these later years of your life through a simple approach!

 What are the best natural activities to help you get back into shape after age 65?

-The best exercises to perform after age 65 target the major muscle groups and burn some serious calories.
+The best exercises to perform after age 65 target the major muscle groups and burn serious calories.
 Get creative with your workouts by doing plyometric exercises, weight resistance, or yoga.
 When doing weight resistance, focus on your lower body, back, and core to improve your balance and coordination, which is critical as you age.

-It is best to use exercise equipment such as cable machines, treadmills, rowing, elliptical, and cycle equipment as you grow older.
+Use exercise equipment such as cable machines, treadmills, rowing, elliptical, and cycle equipment as you grow older.
 These types of exercises provide guidance and support as you work your muscles.
 They also give you a low joint impact workout, which becomes more critical as you age.

 Also, use bodyweight exercises such as planks, squats, lunges, wall sit, spiderman, and pushups to stay in shape.
 They provide resistance training for your muscles at a low impact that keeps your joints safe.

 There are many components to health and wellness that young people take for granted.
 However, as you age, these components are critical to maintaining a long and quality life.
 Some fitness issues that seniors must address are balance, resistance, endurance, coordination, and flexibility.

 What is the best diet for getting back in shape after age 65?

 Some essential foods in your diet include water, fruits, vegetables, rice, potatoes, whole wheat, and lean meats.
-By taking a balanced approach, you will ensure you get the right mix of nutrients and calories.
+By taking a balanced approach, you will ensure you get the proper nutrients and calories.
 The best diet for getting back into shape after age 65 is low sodium, moderate protein, and a high-fiber diet low in fat and sugar.

 Although fiber is a type of carbohydrate, it isn’t broken down into sugar in the digestive tract like starches are; instead, it passes through your system undigested (and therefore acts as “roughage” in your intestines).
-Insoluble fiber also acts like nature’s broom to help sweep waste out of your body.
+Insoluble fiber acts like nature’s broom to help sweep waste out of your body.

 People who have a diet high in fiber have a lower weight circumference, likely because this nutrient provides a feeling of fullness without adding a lot of calories.

-The problem is that most Americans don’t eat enough of it—the average daily intake of fiber for adult women is only about 15 grams, while the recommended amount is 25 to 38 grams per day.
-The average daily intake of fiber for adult men is just about 15 to 18 grams.
+The problem is that most Americans don’t eat enough of it—the average daily fiber intake for adult women is only about 15 grams, while the recommended amount is 25 to 38 grams per day.
+Adult men’s average daily fiber intake is about 15 to 18 grams.